scuzzydude/asimov/asimov.md

 ![](media/image4.jpg){width="4.572916666666667in" height="5.0in"}

 Back before the pandemic, while passing through Los Angeles Internation Airport on the way to Canada, I had one of the happiest moments of my life, when I passed a guy wearing the shirt above.
 He was almost the stereotypical picture of a SoCal Surfs Up dude, long dirty blond hair, scruffy beard, a dark tan.
 I'm thinking, dude, you're wearing my colors.
 How many people in America outside of Houston actually know how to spell Astros anyway?
 And the asterisk on my keyboard is a five-pointed star, just like the actual astros logo.
-Did you really think this through?
+Dude, did you really think this through?

 And the irony, I mean, from Hollywood of all places.
 "There's no cryin' in baseball," is the relevant line here.
 The cheating has always been there.
 In fact it's part of the Hollywood kindled mythology of baseball, "If you build it, he will come." and "Say it ain't so, Joe."
 Yeah, keep crying Dodger fans.
 You heard of the *Curse of the Bambino?* Just wait until you catch a touch of the *Curse of the Altuve*.